Kids’ Rooms Refresh

 The Plan

 While I don’t have anything against blue and yellow as paint colors, it was just too much for me to live with.
-If you’ve read some of the other room updates, you know by now that I do have a grey and white theme, so there wasn’t much debate about what needed to happen in these rooms.
+If you’ve read some of the other room updates, you know by now that I do have a grey-and-white theme, so there wasn’t much debate about what needed to happen in these rooms.
 Before we could paint though, we had to fix the shelf-wall, and also update the closet doors.
 Simon’s bathroom also had a leaky faucet we had to fix.

 The New Wall